Giulio Natta

 Giulio Natta (/it/; 26 February 1903 – 2 May 1979) was an Italian chemical engineer and Nobel laureate.
-He won a Nobel Prize in Chemistry in 1963 with Karl Ziegler for work on high density polymers.
+Natta's work at Politecnico di Milano led to the improvement of earlier work by Karl Ziegler and to the development of the Ziegler–Natta catalyst.
+The discoveries of Natta and Ziegler revolutionized polymer science by enabling the low-pressure, stereospecific polymerization of olefins, particularly propylene, into highly ordered, crystalline structures (isotactic polypropylene).
+This development allowed the production of high-strength plastics that were previously unobtainable.
+Natta won a Nobel Prize in Chemistry in 1963 with Karl Ziegler for his work on high density polymer.
 He also received a Lomonosov Gold Medal in 1969.

 Biography

 Early years

-Natta was born in Imperia, Italy.
-He earned his degree in chemical engineering from the Politecnico di Milano university in Milan in 1924.
+Natta was born in Imperia, Italy to a well-to-do family.
+After high school, he enrolled at the University of Genoa to study pure mathematics.
+He then moved to the Polytechnic University of Milan, where he earned his degree in chemical engineering in 1924.
 In 1927 he passed the exams for becoming a professor there.
 From 1929 to 1933, he was also in charge of physical chemistry at the Faculty of Sciences of the University of Milan.
 In 1933 he became a full professor and the director of the Institute of General Chemistry of Pavia University, where he stayed until 1935.
 During this time he began using crystallography to elucidate the structures of a wide variety of molecules including phosphine, arsine and others.
 In that year he was appointed full professor in physical chemistry at the University of Rome.